gandm/language-babel/README.md

 Language grammar for ES201x JavaScript, [Facebook React JSX](http://facebook.github.io/react/index.html) syntax and [Facebook flow](http://flowtype.org/).
 The colour of syntax is determined by the theme in use.
 The package also provides auto completion and auto reformatting of React JSX tags based upon [ESLint rules](https://github.com/yannickcr/eslint-plugin-react) and optional  [Babel](http://babeljs.io/) transpilation on file saves.
 As a convenience it also provides a transpiled code preview by linking to the package [source-preview](https://atom.io/packages/source-preview).

-By default the language-babel package will detect file types `.js`,`.babel`,`.jsx`, `.flow` and `es6`.
+By default the language-babel package will detect file types `.js`,`.babel`,`.jsx`, `es`, `es6` and `.flow`.
 Use the standard ATOM interface to enable it for other file types.
 This provides a grammar that scopes the file in order to colour the text in a meaningful way.
 If other JavaScript grammars are enabled these may take precedence over language-babel.
 Look at the bottom right status bar indicator to determine the language grammar of a file being edited. language-babel will be shown as `Babel ES6 JavaScript`

 language-babel provides [Babel](http://babeljs.io/) V6 & V5 transpiler support.
 If you only require grammar/syntax highlighting ensure that the package settings `Transpile On Save` and `Allow Local Override` are both off.